-The hepatitis B and C epidemics and their unchecked growth among communities of color, drug users, immigrants, the incarcerated/returning citizens, and others, are symptoms of larger systems of stigma and health inequity.
+The hepatitis B and C epidemics and their unchecked growth among communities of color, people who inject drugs, immigrants, the incarcerated/returning citizens, and others are symptoms of larger systems of stigma and health inequity.

 NVHR is committed to supporting health equity both from a hepatitis-specific and a broader systemic perspective, to improve the health status of those living with or at risk for hepatitis B and/or C infection, as well as our communities overall.